 A group of native plants that interact with each other and with their environment in ways not greatly altered by modern human activity or by introduced organisms.
-These groups form recognizable units such as an oak forest, prairie, or marsh, which tend to reoccur over space and time.
+These groups of native species form recognizable units such as an oak forest, prairie, or marsh, which tend to reoccur over space and time.